ajahne/blog/_drafts/2023-4-17-offensive-defensive-calendar.md

 After a few weeks, they were still struggling to get sufficient heads down time.
 One observation  I noticed is they were holding 1-1s and meeting during "programming" blocks.
 My feedback was, respect your time, do not let people book over it.
 A one off is ok, but do not let it become regular

+## What I do now

+I actually use a hybrid of these two approaches.
+I currently schedule recurring 1-1s; syncs with my EMs, and a few team meetings.
+In between these types I find opportunities to put heads down (i.e. "busy") blocks om my calendar.
+This allows me to have contstand meetings and plan around those to reduce thrash for myself and folks that I work with as well as providing me sufficient blocks of time to focus.

 ---